spearheadsys/rfd/rfd/0001/README.md

 Developers may in the future build upon this framework and integrate with other services.

+# Proposal

+We have had generally a positive experience using ApacheDS.
+Initially we will setup a single master server running in spearhead.cloud, backed-up offsite (restoring is a matter of copuing some files and starting the service).
+In time we will add a Multi-Master replication in a geo-redudant fashion (or at least in more than one AZ).

+We will store our user identities, groups and some systems (rundeck specifically).
+In time we may expand to include customer identidies and other details.

 ## What repositories are being changed, if known?

 A new repository Spearhead/ldap (or similar) will be created to host